Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits

-Off-policy evaluation (OPE) has been widely applied to real-world applications such as recommendation systems \citep{li2010contextual}, digital marketing \citep{thomas2017predictive}, and medical treatments \citep{kallus2018policy}.
-OPE directly evaluates the performance of a target policy using \emph{offline} data collected from different behavior policies.
-This offline evaluation approach alleviates the need to run A/B testing in the underlying environment, which could be costly in practice \citep{dudik2011doubly,farajtabar2018more, saito2022off,lee2022local, sachdeva2024off}.
+In the off-policy evaluation (OPE) problem, the goal is to evaluate the performance of an algorithm or a \emph{policy} using historical data.
+In applications such as recommendation systems and digital marketing, we often have logs of historical data, and OPE can be used to evaluate the performance of a \emph{target} policy using the logged data directly \citep{dudik2011doubly,lee2022local}.
+This offline evaluation approach alleviates the need for A/B testing, enabling faster progress and improving user experience.